 Figure 1: Bar, Column, and Pie Chart Types

 Figure 2: Bubble, Surface, and Radar Chart Types

 To change a chart type from one to another, you first need to have a chart in your presentation.
-Learn how to insert a chart in PowerPoint 2010.
+Learn how to insert a chart in PowerPoint 2010 for Windows.

-Now follow these steps to change the chart type in PowerPoint 2010:
+Now follow these steps to change the chart type in PowerPoint 2010 for Windows:

-- Select the chart to activate the Chart Tools tabs in the Ribbon area, as shown in Figure 3.
+- Select the chart to activate the Chart Tools tabs in the Ribbon area, as shown in Figure 3, below.
 All put together, there are three Chart Tools tabs.